privacy-tech-lab/gpc-web-crawler/gpc-analysis-extension/README_ARCHITECTURE.md

 #### `analysis/analysis-listeners.js`

 Initializes the listeners for analysis mode using `webRequest` and `webNavigation` (links found below).
-This file only needs to deal with Firefox listeners as analysis mode is not available on Chrome.
+This file only needs to deal with Firefox listeners as we only crawl using Firefox Nightly.

 #### `analysis/analysis.js`